 As surprising as it may seem, Zamioculcas zamiifolia is the perfect plant for an office setting.

-Who would have thought that this plant which originated over 42 million years ago would be so well-suited to modern office life?
+Who would have thought that the ZZ plant originating over 42 million years ago would do so well in modern office life?

 A trendy, stylish design

 The leaves of this plant are a combination of succulent stems and thick, leathery leaves.
 They shoot out from the base directly without any trunk, something quite unconventional and found very attractive by designers and indoor architects.

 Many condominiums and hotels feature this plant in their lobby and pre-furbished suites since it appeals to the modern-day take on simplicity and elegance.

 The newest variety to be brought to market is the astounding black-leaved Zamioculcas ‘Raven’, which can fit in to more indoor environments than ever before with its shining, color-neutral black leaves.

 What also makes Zamioculcas noteworthy is how easy it is to care for.
 Its underground tuber-like rhizomes store water for extended periods of time.

 When under light water stress like underwatering, or when light conditions or exposure aren’t optimal, zamioculcas zamiifolia simply stops growing.
 It won’t lose its leaves until it’s severely under pressure.
 This makes it a very stable plant for office settings.